iterative/dvc.org/content/docs/start/model-management/model-registry.md

       - satellite-images
 ```

-When you push the resulting file to your git remote it is parsed by Studio and
+When you push the resulting file to your Git remote it is parsed by Studio and
 it then shows all model artifacts from your `dvc.yaml` files in the model
 registry.